The Restoration of one of America’s most iconic landmarks, the US Capitol Dome.

 Baird will be preceded by a special introduction by Senator Angus King.
 A keen observer and photographer, King amassed a large following on Instagram of his everyday photos and observations from Washington.
 The US Capitol is often a muse.
 King will present photos from his book A Senator’s Eye (Islandport Press) and share his own experiences of this historic renovation.

-Join us on the evening of November 8th, 2019 at Mechanics’ Hall for a behind the scenes look at this engineering marvel and how it was preserved for generations to come.
+Join us on the evening of November 8th, 2019 at 7pm in the Mechanics’ Hall Ballroom for a behind the scenes look at this engineering marvel and how it was preserved for generations to come.

 ABOUT THE SPARROW LECTURE: